 Locate the Center Pole

-On the ladder, measure halfway out on two sides of the staircase well.
+While on the ladder, measure halfway out on two sides of the staircase well.
 For example, if the well is 3 feet, 8 inches in square, half of this is 22 inches.
 You would measure out 22 inches on two adjoining sides.
 Plumb down to the floor with the laser level or the plumb bob to locate the attachment point for the center pole on the lower floor.

 Attach the Base Flange